Learn more about corporations VOTING to rewrite our laws.

 This article is part of the Center for Media & Democracy's spotlight on global corporations.

-Pfizer Inc is the world's largest pharmaceuticals corporation.
-Brand names Viagra, Celebrex, Norvasc, and Lipitor.
-The company also manufactures animal care products such as Revolution, an anti-parasitic.
-In 2009, Pfizer acquired its rival Wyeth for 68 billion dollars.
-Wyeth's over the counter brands included Advil, Centrum, Robitussin and ChapStick.
-The majority of its sales are conducted through the whole sale companies McKesson and Cardinal Health.
-See also complete listing of the company's prescription drugs.
+Pfizer Inc. is the world's largest pharmaceuticals corporation that manufactures brand names Viagra, Celebrex, Norvasc, and Lipitor.
+It also manufactures animal care products such as Revolution, an anti-parasitic.
+In 2009, Pfizer acquired its rival Wyeth for $68 billion.
+Wyeth's over-the-counter brands included Advil, Centrum, Robitussin, and ChapStick.
+The majority of its sales are conducted through the wholesale companies McKesson and Cardinal Health.
+See also a complete listing of the company's prescription drugs here.

 A list of ALEC corporations can be found here.